CortexFoundation/CortexTheseus/cmd/keytools/README.md

 keytools
 ======

-keytools is a simple command-line tool for working with Ethereum keyfiles.
+keytools is a simple command-line tool for working with Cortex keyfiles.

 # Usage